BoGnY/phpstorm-inheritdoc/README.md

 Improvements:
 - Converted plugin build system to Gradle Kotlin build script
-- Updated compatibility with PhpStorm / IntelliJ Idea version 2020.1.X and 2020.2.X
+- Updated compatibility with PhpStorm / IntelliJ Idea Ultimate version 2020.1.X / 2020.2.X / 2020.3
 - Fixed wrong visualization of new line (now PhpDoc inherited new line are displayed correctly in one line)
 <!-- Plugin description end -->